margaritacelada/globant_challenge2024/README.md

 ![alt text](<Challenge 2 question 1 PowerBI visualization.jpg>)

 #### *Deployment (Draft)*
-Repository includes a basic Dockerfile that is not yet functional `docker build -t globant_challenge .`
+Repository includes a basic Dockerfile that is not yet functional, not for production purposes.

+`docker build -t globant_challenge .`

+According to the cloud server choosen, you need to build and push the image in the container.